 A program of exchange between Indonesia and the Northern Territory is continuing in which up to two teachers from each country are exchanged for a school year, and four senior students spend up to six months in each country.
-The Northern Territory have also sponsored a group of junior high school students and teachers from Bali on a two-week educational visit to the Territory each year.
+In addition the Northern Territory Department of Education encourages school-organised excursions to Bali and other South-East Asian locales.